LaBiOmicS/slides/slides/galaxy/content-qualidade.md

 - Procure a ferramenta **FASTQ interlacer** através do menu
 - Selecione a bibilioteca Left (R1) e Right (R2)
 - Execute o processo
+- Refaça a análise de FASTQC

 ====

 ## ETAPA 2

-- Procure a ferramenta **FASTQ de-interlacer** através do menu
+- Procure a ferramenta **FASTQ de-interlacer** através do menu.
 - Faça o processo inverso selecionando a biblioteca entrelaçada gerada no passo anterior.

 ====

 ## ETAPA 3

-- Repita os passos para as bibiliotecas de Drosophila e Arabidopsis
+- Repita os passos para as bibliotecas de Drosophila e Arabidopsis.
+- Refaça a análise de FASTQC e compare os resultados.

 ====